-Are you APT-Ready?
+Are you Advanced Persistent Threat (APT) Ready?
 Simulate.
 Evaluate.
 Remediate.

 Cymulate makes it simple to instrument your security framework, so you can continuously test, measure and improve the effectiveness of your IT controls in defending against real-world cyber attacks.